theshieldslab/theshieldslab.github.io/_pages/research.md

 Funding - NASA Space Biology Program

+### Characterization of novel essential genes

+Microbial essential genes can be broadly categorized into three pathways: processing of genetic information, energy production, and maintenance of the cell envelope.
+However, contained within the essential genome are a number of genes for hypothetical proteins for which virtually nothing is known regarding their biology.
+Work related to identifying the function of some of these genes has already begun, and we have made good progress addressing the functions of an essential transcriptional regulator.
+Addressing the functions of these as yet undetermined genes could be critical for developing new therapies against pathogens.

 ### Precision editing of the oral microbiome

 Our lab is interested in applying CRISPRi and related technologies to discover anti-*S. mutans* therapeutics.
 We are currently working on an antimicrobial that represses essential gene expression to eliminate the growth of *S. mutans*.